 "If you think you know everything, you can't learn anything." -Robert Morris

-If you like my work or I have helped you out and you would like to help with the Droid DOES!!
-Wedding Fund, it is GREATLY appreciated!!
+If you like my work or I have helped you out and you would like to help me keep the lights on, it is greatly appreciated!!

 I would definitely agree that buying the TB because it's cheaper isn't exactly the smartest move, unless you literally cannot afford the Bionic obviously.

 It's like I told my father when he asked me what TV he should buy, he said, well this 720P is $699, I said, if you're willing to spend $700, you might as well spend $900 and get 1080p.